 A diver encounters a whale shark in O’ahu

-The sheer number of sharks present on the island makes up for daily sightings.
+The sheer number of sharks present on the island makes up for the daily sightings.
 Moreover, the pleasant climatic conditions make the experience as comfortable as possible.

-Although seen all year round, the best seasons to visit O’ahu for shark diving are during spring and early summer.
+Although seen all year round, the best seasons to visit O’ahu for shark diving are during the spring and early summer.

 4. Neptune Islands, Australia